-- Rehabilitation facility an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements: - 1) It is operated pursuant to law. - 2) It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
-The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service. - 3) It provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.). - 4) It keeps adequate patient records which include: (a) the course of treatment; and (b) the person's progress; and (c) discharge summary; and (d) follow-up programs. - Skilled nursing facility an institution or that part of an institution that provides skilled nursing care 24 hours a day and is classified as a skilled nursing care facility under Medicare.
+• Rehabilitation facility - an institution specifically engaged in the rehabilitation of persons suffering from alcoholism or drug addiction which meets all of these requirements:

+1) It is operated pursuant to law.

+2) It mainly provides services for persons receiving treatment for alcoholism or drug addiction.
+The services are provided for a fee from its patients, and include both: (a) room and board; and (b) 24-hour-a-day nursing service.

-What you must do to get covered care
+3) It provides the services under the full-time supervision of a doctor or registered graduate nurse (R.N.).

+4) It keeps adequate patient records which include: (a) the course of treatment; and (b) the person's progress; and (c) discharge summary; and (d) follow-up programs.

+• Skilled nursing facility - an institution or that part of an institution that provides skilled nursing care 24 hours a day and is classified as a skilled nursing care facility under Medicare.

-It depends on the kind of care you want to receive.
+It depends on the type of care you want to receive.
 You can go to any provider you want, but we must approve some care in advance.